Major & Minor Requirements

 The Career Advancement office assists students in arranging internships and other professional opportunities.
 It also conducts a variety of career “treks” to cities such as Warsaw and Prague.
 Students are encouraged to schedule an advising appointment with Career Advancement to find out what opportunities are available for their foreign language skills and cultural expertise.

 Funding for independent study in Czechia and other countries in the region is available via small grants administered by the department.
-Please inquire with the director of undergraduate studies.
+Please inquire with the Director of Undergraduate Studies.